Art by @ichimakesart

 • Can play several instruments, including the lute, piano, and accordeon;

-• Trained in ballet during her years in the Empire, where it was part of the state's effort to instill discipline.
-She’s since developed a personal love for the form, along with a passion for tango, which she named her Chocobo after;
+• Trained in ballet during her years in the Empire, where it was part of the state's effort to instill discipline;

 • Has a sweet tooth and adds excessive sugar to her tea;